teachthenet/pycraft/lesson_3.md

 python script.py
 ```

 Note that it will run in an infinite loop.
-To end it you can hit cmd+C (or control+C), or just close the terminal.
+To end it you can hit control+C, or just close the terminal.

 # CHALLENGES